PandoraPay/kernel/wiki/db/db-schema.md

 3. `keyRename` - rename the field with a key in order to store more efficiently the field in the database
 4. `skipSaving` - skipSaving it into the database

-Moreover, DB Schema introduces two special kind of fields
-1. `searches` - lists (sorted optionally) for search by words/values
-2. `sorts` - sorted lists by a score

 In case the score is calculated based on field, you need to specify `scoreParams`